sitarium/sitarium/README.md

 You have a header that is repeated on several pages?
 To allow the updates to be done on all the pages at once, you just need to extract this part in a dedicated file.

-Create a file named _header.blade.php, insert inside it the common HTML code.
+Create a file named `_header.blade.php`, insert inside it the common HTML code.

-In the files that use the header, replace this common HTML code by a simple tag <include data-source="header" /> and you're done!
+In the files that use the header, replace this common HTML code by a simple tag `<include data-source="header" />` and you're done!

 NB: the underscore before the file name for the common code is important to distinguish extracts of code and complete standalone pages.